lf-edge/ekuiper/README.md

 ### MQTT throughput test

 - Using JMeter MQTT plugin to send simulation data to EMQ X Broker, such as: ``{"temperature": 10, "humidity" : 90}``, the value of temperature and humidity are random integer between 0 - 100.
-- Kuiper subscribe from EMQ X Broker, and analyze data with SQL: ``SELECT * FROM demo WHERE temperature > 50 ``
+- eKuiper subscribe from EMQ X Broker, and analyze data with SQL: ``SELECT * FROM demo WHERE temperature > 50 ``
 - The analysis result are wrote to local file by using [file sink plugin](docs/en_US/plugins/sinks/file.md).

 | Devices                                        | Message # per second | CPU usage     | Memory usage |